 This community is at risk of crossing a threshold to another state.
 Sagebrush dominates the overstory and perennial bunchgrasses in the understory are reduced from competition with shrubs, inappropriate grazing, or both.
 Rabbitbrush may be a significant component.
 Sandberg bluegrass may increase and become co-dominate with deep rooted bunchgrasses.
-Utah juniper and singleleaf pinyon may be present and without management will likely increase.
+Utah juniper and singleleaf pinyon, without brush management, will likely increase.
 Annual non-natives species may be stable or increasing due to lack of competition with perennial bunchgrasses.
 This site is susceptible to further degradation from grazing, drought, and fire.